BlaireLeone/bulma-clean-theme/bear-drama.md

 By: Blaire Hobbs

-Since the new year, I’ve been reflecting on the implications of our planet’s volatile climate.
-While human populations around the world are at risk, it wasn’t until I stayed with my parents in the Sierra Nevada Foothills of California last fall and observed the local bear population that two things occurred to me:

-1.)
-Climate change impacts more than just people: wildlife has also been forced to adapt - in ways that could be harmful to other species, people, and ecosystems.

-2.)
-Though the present is fraught with natural disasters like hurricanes, floods, and wildfires, the climate crisis isn’t just epic and catastrophic - it is also begrudgingly slow, comprehensive, and indiscriminate.
+Though the present is fraught with hurricanes, floods, and wildfires, the climate crisis isn’t just epic and catastrophic - it is also begrudgingly slow and comprehensive.
+As a global process, climate change indiscriminately impacts everyone and everything including wildlife, which must gradually adapt their behaviors to suit the surrounding environment.

-These biproducts of such all-encompassing circumstances are indisputable, and, at this point, too conspicuous to disbelieve.
-[Global temperatures](https://earthobservatory.nasa.gov/world-of-change/decadaltemp.php) have been rising for well over a century.
-And wildlife, as proverbial children of the Earth, should naturally be impacted just as humans are.
+California Black Bears are one such species.
+While they are highly adaptable creatures, the rapidly changing environment has driven them further into urbanized and human-food laden places.
+Their new relationship with people is causing acute growing pains, which could put both populations at risk.

 **California Bears: They're Undeniable**